 Leaky Valve Cover Gasket

-Prevalent on all BMWs, a burning oil smell could indicate a leaky valve cover gasket.
-If the condition continues unchecked, oil can seep into the spark plug holes and damage the ignition coils, resulting in costly replacement.
-Replacement of this inexpensive gasket is a good idea when changing sparkplugs as the coilpacks will already be out.
+Symptom: Burning oil smell.
+Prevalent on all BMWs.
+If uncorrected, oil can seep into the spark plug holes and damage the ignition coils, resulting in costly replacement.
+Edge recommends replacing this inexpensive gasket when changing spark plugs as the coil packs will already be exposed.

 O2 Sensor Failure

-Poor mileage, poor idle and flat spots in the power curve could be caused by bad O2 sensors.
-Even if your car isn’t throwing a check engine light, they may not be performing optimally.
+Symptoms: Poor mileage, poor idle and flat spots in the power curve.
+Even if your check engine light is on, your car may not be performing optimally.
 BMW recommends replacing the O2 sensors every 100k miles.
 Extended high-RPM running/racing and high-performance chips may shorten the replacement cycle.

 Funky Window Regulators and Motors